 I am a Millikan fellow in the Caltech astronomy department.
 My professional focus is the physics of the ephemeral Universe.
-I study phenomena that occur on time-scales of nanoseconds to years, such as fast radio bursts, radiation statistics of astrophysical masers and lasers, neutron-star behaviour, and binary supermassive black holes.
+I study phenomena that vary on time-scales of nanoseconds to years, such as fast radio bursts, neutron-star outbursts, radiation statistics of astrophysical masers and lasers, and binary supermassive black holes.
 My research interests are detailed below.

 I spent the Fall of 2008 on exchange at the University of California, Berkeley.
 An undergraduate research apprentice program with Prof. Charles Townes and the Infrared Spatial Interferometer group led to my employment at UC Berkeley during 2010-11 as a Junior Specialist.
-I studied the evolution of the atmosphere of Betelgeuse, and worked with the CASPER group to develop an instrument to image shells of water around similarly evolved stars.
+I studied yearly changes in the atmosphere of Betelgeuse, and worked with the CASPER group to develop an instrument to image shells of water around similarly evolved stars.

 I completed my PhD (accepted Jan 2015) at the University of Melbourne, with Prof. Stuart Wyithe and Dr. George Hobbs (at CSIRO Astronomy and Space Science).
-I developed predictions for gravitational waves from orbiting pairs of supermassive black holes in merging galaxies, and tested these using decade-long timing data on millisecond pulsars from the Parkes telescope.
-My work provided the theoretical basis for two papers published in Science, led by Dr. Ryan Shannon, and resulted in me being invited to talk (video below) at a Kavli Frontiers of Science meeting in Makassar, Indonesia.
+I developed predictions for gravitational-wave signals from orbiting pairs of supermassive black holes in merging galaxies, and tested these using decade-long timing data on millisecond pulsars from the Parkes telescope.
+My work provided the theoretical basis for two papers published in Science, led by Dr. Ryan Shannon, and resulted in two major thesis prizes, and me being invited to talk (video below) at a Kavli Frontiers of Science meeting in Makassar, Indonesia.

 I then spent a part of 2014-15 working with Prof. Matthew Bailes and his group at Swinburne University on the nascent upgrade of the Molonglo Observatory to form a fast transient, pulsar and wide-field imaging behemoth (UTMOST).